-The American Psychopathological Association (APPA), founded in 1910, is one of the oldest research organizations in North America.
-The APPA is devoted to the scientific investigation of disordered human behavior, and its biological and psychosocial substrates.
-Its primary function is to sponsor an annual conference on a specific topic relevant to research in psychopathology.
+The American Psychopathological Association (APPA), founded in 1910 (historical material on the founding of the APPA is available here), is one of the oldest research organizations in North America.
+The APPA is devoted to the scientific investigation of disordered human behavior and its biological and psychosocial substrates.
+Its primary function is to design and preview the future of psychopathology research through the sponsorship of an annual conference on a specific topic relevant to research in psychopathology.

-The APPA is governed by a constitution which has been amended from time to time, most recently in 2016, to address the changing needs of the Association.
+The APPA is governed by a constitution, most recently amended in 2021, to address the changing needs of the Association.